dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.md

 - System images of RTEMS do not work out of the box (i.e. no UART output is produced) when executed directly from system reset (using only `leon-loader`).
 A workaround for that involves: connecting to the target using a debugger (e.g. `grmon`), which initialises the peripheral interfaces (i.e. clocks, etc), then loading the image through `leon-loader -bf` and either detaching the debugger, or resuming the execution, if the use of debugger is desired.
+Further tackling this issue could involve performing all the proper initialization in the ROM code.

 # Debugging
 Debugging can be done over the debug UART interface (JTAG currently does not work properly).